Professor Jobs at Loyola University Chicago with Visa Sponsorship

 Which visa types are commonly used for Professor roles at Loyola University Chicago?

 H-1B is the most common work visa for full-time Professor positions at Loyola.
-J-1 Exchange Visitor status is frequently used for visiting faculty, postdocs, and researchers.
+J-1 visa Exchange Visitor status is frequently used for visiting faculty, postdocs, and researchers.
 F-1 OPT and CPT apply to doctoral candidates completing academic appointments.
 For long-term faculty, Loyola also supports EB-2 and EB-3 employment-based Green Card pathways through the PERM labor certification process.

 What qualifications are expected for Professor positions at Loyola University Chicago?